Goltzius and the Pelican Company: Plot

-The film is based on the life of Hendrik Goltzius, a late 16th-century Dutch printer and engraver of erotic prints.
-He seduces the Margrave of Alsace into paying for a printing press to make and publish illustrated books.
-Goltzius promises him an extraordinary book of pictures of the Old Testament Biblical stories.
-Erotic tales of the temptation of Adam and Eve, Lot and his daughters, David and Bathsheba, Joseph and Potiphar's wife, Samson and Delilah, and John the Baptist and Salome.
-To tempt the Margrave further, Goltzius and his printing company will offer to perform dramatizations of these erotic stories for his court.
+The film is a creative interpretation of the life of Hendrik Goltzius, a late 16th-century Dutch artist.
+In the film, Goltzius is portrayed as seducing the Margrave of Alsace to obtain funding for a printing press and to publish illustrated books.
+Goltzius promises him an extraordinary book of pictures of the Old Testament stories, including tales of the temptation of Adam and Eve, Lot and his daughters, David and Bathsheba, Joseph and Potiphar's wife, Samson and Delilah, and John the Baptist and Salome.
+To tempt the Margrave further, Goltzius and his printing company offer to perform dramatizations of these erotic stories for his court.

 Goltzius and the Pelican Company is the second feature in Greenaway's film series "Dutch Masters", which includes the previous film Nightwatching.
 The third entry in the series was to focus on Hieronymus Bosch and its release was planned to coincide with the 500th anniversary of Bosch's death in 2016.